top of page

 The classic.

 Reliable, clean, and pretty much the gold standard for e-reading.
 Whether you’re reading a freebie classic or the latest bestseller, Kindle makes it easy.
-I especially love how seamless it is across devices — I can start reading on my phone and pick up where I left off on my Kindle Paperwhite without missing a beat.
+I especially love how seamless it is across devices — I can start reading on my phone and pick up where I left off on my iPad without missing a beat.

 Pros